Nueva Gerona: History

 The city was founded in 1830 by Francisco Dionisio Vives, who was the Spanish governor of Cuba at the time.
 There is an American graveyard in Nueva Gerona.

 Geography

 Nueva Gerona is located by the coast, in the north-eastern area of the island, between the hills of Caballos and Casas.
 It is crossed by the river Río Las Casas, which provides a navigable waterway to the Caribbean Sea.

 The city is divided into the repartos (quarters) of Centro, Abel Santamaría, Sierra Caballo, Nazareno, Saigón, Chacón and José Martí.
-In the suburban quarter of Chacón is located the Presidio Modelo, a former prison and now a museum.
+The Presidio Modelo, a former prison currently used as a museum, is located in the suburban quarter of Chacón.

 Transport

 Nueva Gerona is linked to La Fe (or Santa Fe), the 2nd most populated town of the island, with the 15 km-long expressway.
-The harbour in Río Las Casas estuary provides to link it to Cuban mainland, at the port of Surgidero de Batabanó.
-Near the suburban quarter named José Martí, the Rafael Cabrera Mustelier Airport is located at.
+The port of Surgidero de Batabanó, located in the harbor of the Río Las Casas estuary, provides transportation to the Cuban mainland..
+The Rafael Cabrera Mustelier Airport is located in the suburban quarter of José Martí.